 - Submit an ORSA Summary Report annually to the lead state regulator

-- Cyber risk receives focused attention through the NAIC Insurance Data Security Model Law.
+- Cyber risk receives focused attention through the NAIC Insurance Data Security Model Law, which most states have adopted.

 ORSA is principles-based rather than prescriptive.
-Regulators evaluate the report based on the insurer’s business model and risk profile.
+Lead state regulators evaluate the report in the context of the insurer’s business model and risk profile.
+The corollary is that insurers are expected to articulate their own approach with credibility and depth.

 Solvency II and International Insurance Risk Frameworks